System Shock (2023 video game): Third attempt at development, "faithful remake", and final game

 Speaking at the Game Developers Conference in March 2018, Kick and Kuperman explained that because of the feature creep, a newly assembled team had restarted the game's development as a "remake", instead of a "reboot", staying focused on the promises of what they would deliver during the Kickstarter, and that they were now looking towards a 2020 release.
 The refocusing of the game also helped them to engage with interested publishing partners who were more amenable to supporting them.

 In May 2020, Nightdive released an updated alpha demo of the game via GOG and Steam, along with a developer's walkthrough and commentary to accompany the release.
 The demo featured a new build of the game from that of previously released demos; however, it still featured voiceover audio which Nightdive had yet to re-record due to delays caused by the COVID-19 pandemic.
 Following Chinese developer Tencent's acquisition of the rights to System Shock 3 from OtherSide Entertainment, Nightdive also clarified that Tencent had only acquired the rights to make sequels in the series; therefore not impacting the status of the remake.

 With the release of an updated demo in February 2021, Nightdive planned a release date later in 2021.
 By late 2021, Nightdive announced that the game's release was pushed back into 2022, but they had partnered with the Prime Matter publishing label for the game's release.
 A final delay into 2023 was announced, and the game was released for Windows via Steam, GOG.com, and Epic Games Store on 30 May 2023.
 Versions for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S were planned to be released in 2024, as promised in the initial Kickstarter campaign.
 It was also planned to be released for Linux and macOS, but these versions were cancelled in May 2024.
 On 12 March 2024, Nightdive and Prime Matter announced that the game would be released for PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S on 21 May 2024.
-Physical editions would be released for PlayStation 5 and Xbox One/Xbox Series X.
+Physical editions would be released for PlayStation 5 and Xbox One/Xbox Series X. A version for Nintendo Switch and Switch 2 was announced on October 23, 2025 and released on December 8 by Nightdive Studios parent Atari SA and Nightdive itself.